 * If audiences couldn’t handle more than brush at the brutish truth, it’s rank despicable that the Japanese government (and most of its population, apparently) can’t either, since they have never shown a sake-thimble of integrity to own up to their WW2 atrocities, vast and savage enough to make the Nazis look like amateurs.
 Put it this way, if you were an Allied soldier captured by Hitler, your chances of dying in captivity were one in 28.
 If you fell into the arms of the Japanese, it was one in four.
 If you happened to be Chinese, your odds of living through their captivity were one in 100.
 Lest the Empire’s racist/militarist horror story be softened by nervous knee-jerk jerks into some kind of apologia bemoaning Japan-bashing, we suggest reading the book, then go wrack your guilt in another direction.

 If Japan’s dodge of honor isn’t bad enough: after 1958, all those imprisoned or accused of war crimes in the Pacific were pardoned in full.
 Japan pulled this vile skate with complete imprimatur from good old Uncle Sam.
-Seems our anti-Red military-industrial complex needed Mitsubishi help against the Godless Commies.
+Seems our anti-Red military-industrial complex needed Mitsubishi’s help against the Godless Commies.
 What are ruined lives, and a trifle like ‘justice’ next to political expediency?
-Forget Tokyo–our own governments, Republican and Democrat alike, from Truman through to Obama, have done everything they can to prevent internees like Zamperini from ever receiving compensation or even acknowledgement from those who treated them so fiendishly.
+Forget Tokyo: our own governments, Republican and Democrat alike, from Truman on have done everything they can to prevent internees like Zamperini from ever receiving compensation or even acknowledgement from those who treated them so fiendishly.
 Makes you want to wave the flag?
 I’ll still unfurl the banner from time to time, not for D.C.s deplorable hucksters, but for guys like Louis Zamperini.